p803/treap/README.md

-# Treap data structure proposal for STL
+# Treap proposal for STL
 This project has been implemented as a part of Advanced Programming Libraries course at Silesian University of Technology taught by prof. Sebastian Deorowicz.

 # Benchmark